voyeg3r/dotfaster/vim/wiki/emacs.md

     C-x left-arrow
     C-x right-arrow

+    Enabling ido-mode you can use c-x b  to activate the mini buffer list

+    c-x b  ............ show mini-buffer list (needs ido-mod activated)

     Like in vim you can count a moviment, so if you want to jump down 6 lines you have to type: 6 ^n